-The Graepel Group expects its employees (m/f) to know and abide by the legislative requirements and company rules which relate to their work.
+The Graepel Group expects its employees (m/f/d) to know and abide by the legislative requirements and company rules which relate to their work.
 Executive managers in particular must conduct themselves in an exemplary fashion and must demonstrate a high level of social and ethical awareness.
-They are responsible for ensuring that this Code of Conduct is followed and implemented in their respective areas of accountability.
+They are responsible for ensuring that this Code of Conduct is followed and implemented in their respective areas of responsibility.

 On all levels and in all areas business decisions are to be made to the best of one’s ability and in the context of the vital interests of the company.
 Personal considerations and private interests must not influence business decisions.
 Potential clashes of interests are to be avoided by all means; if this is not possible, these cases must be disclosed.

 Suppliers must be selected solely on the basis of objective criteria.
 Fair and impartial examination of quotations is expected in the process of awarding orders.
-Private appointment of Graepel business partners who are directly involved in the area of work of an employee (m/f) is only permitted with the prior consent of the superior.
-In the conduct of business, business partners and authorities are not to be offered or granted any advantages or inducements which may serve as a basis for dishonest or unlawful actions.
+Private appointment of Graepel business partners who are directly involved in the area of work of an employee (m/f/d) is only permitted with the prior consent of the superior.

-Graepel is committed to ensuring a safe workplace for all employees (m/f) and to providing a working environment that protects occupational health.
+Graepel is committed to ensuring a safe workplace for all employees (m/f/d) and to providing a working environment that protects occupational health.

 Intentional misconduct and violations of prevailing legislative requirements and/or company rules are not tolerated.
 Any violations of such rules will be investigated.

-Executive managers are obliged, within their respective areas of accountability and in an appropriate manner, to ensure that
+Executive managers are obliged, within their respective areas of responsibility and in an appropriate manner, to ensure that

 At the beginning of the financial year 2011 the Friedrich Graepel AG created the company-wide initiative COMPLIANCE.
-In 2019 Felix Graepel has assumed the responsibility for this initiative.
+Felix Graepel has assumed the responsibility for this initiative in 2018.
 Furthermore, two contact persons will be named in each company so that issues can be addressed on all levels.